Science, Technology, Engineering, and Mathematics (STEM) Teaching Minor Overview

 The UTeach STEM Teaching minor is an innovative undergraduate teacher preparation program recognized by the national UTeach program.
-It is designed to give STEM majors the opportunity to investigate and prepare for a career in teaching math, science or engineering in high school.
+It is designed to give STEM majors the opportunity to investigate and prepare for a career in teaching math, science or engineering in high school and/or middle school.

 The program is open to students majoring in one of the following STEM fields: